 4425 W. Olive Ave., Suite 167, Glendale

 480-902-0771 • seekarizona.org

 S.E.E.K.
 Arizona offers several evidence-based behavioral health services for clients who wish to learn appropriate, safe, and positive behavior choices to improve their quality of life and relationships with others.
-We specialize in working with children and young adults with autism and other intellectual disabilities, but offer programming that meets the needs of individuals with varying diagnoses.
-Services include direct care support, counseling, intensive behavior coaching, family training, social skills and social thinking programs, and intensive evidenced-based classroom programming through our Life Skills Learning Academy and BRIEF program.
-Many of our services are offered via telehealth as well as in person.
-All children and adult services are led by professionals who have extensive training or certifications in Applied Behavior Analysis and are experienced with developmental disabilities, behavioral disorders, or autism spectrum disorders
+S.E.E.K.
+Arizona specializes in working with children and young adults with autism and other intellectual disabilities, but offers programming that meets the needs of individuals with varying diagnoses.
+Services include direct care support, counseling, intensive behavior coaching, family training, social skills and social thinking programs, and intensive evidenced-based classroom programming through the Life Skills Learning Academy and BRIEF program.
+Many services are offered via telehealth as well as in person.
+All children and adult services are led by professionals who have extensive training or certifications in Applied Behavior Analysis and are experienced with developmental disabilities, behavioral disorders or autism spectrum disorders.

 Southwest Autism Center of Excellence